Orthodontics

 For candidates wishing to secure a formal qualification in research, the successful postholder may independently enrol on a Masters in Research at Newcastle University.
 The link to this can be found here.
 However, the postholder must meet all associated costs connected to this qualification.

-We will be recruiting x6 ST1 posts to start in October 2025 (all posts are 5 year run through).
-For further information on these posts please click on the links below (posts in Cumbria will attract TERS payment):
+We will be recruiting x1 ST4 post to start in October 2026.
+For further information on this post please click on the link below.

 For more information about orthodontic specialty training in the North East and Cumbria, please contact the Training Programme Director Sally Walker sally.walker@ncic.nhs.uk